nus-cs2103-AY1920S1/duke/tutorials/javaFxTutorialPart3.md

 ## Iteration 3 – Adding custom behavior to DialogBox

 One additional benefit of defining a custom control is that we can add behavior specific to our `DialogBox`.
-Let’s add a method to flip a dialog box such that the image on the left to differentiate between user input and Duke’s output.
+Let’s add a method to flip a dialog box such that the image on the left to differentiate between user command and Duke’s output.

 ```java
 /**